romils1994/nutrient-diary/README.md

 #### Examples
 1.1
+Given a food item and nutrient data is available

-Given a food item is detected
+When a food item is detected

 We can lookup the nutrient data of food item